bitcoin-sv/arc/doc/README.md

 Metamorph is a microservice that is responsible for processing transactions sent by the API to the Bitcoin network.
 It takes care of re-sending transactions if they are not acknowledged by the network within a certain time period (60 seconds by default).

+#### Callbacks

 Metamorph also can send callbacks to a specified URL.
 To register a callback, the client must add the `X-CallbackUrl` header to the request.
 The callbacker will then send a POST request to the URL specified in the header, with the transaction ID in the body.
-By default, callbacks are sent to the specified URL in case the submitted transaction has status `REJECTED` or `MINED`.
-In case the client wants to receive the intermediate status updates (`SEEN_IN_ORPHAN_MEMPOOL` and `SEEN_ON_NETWORK`) about the transaction, additionally the `X-FullStatusUpdates` header needs to be set to `true`.
-See the [API documentation](/arc/api.html) for more information.
-`X-MaxTimeout` header determines maximum number of seconds to wait for transaction new statuses before request expires (default 5sec, max value 30s).

 The following example shows the format of a callback body

 ```json